-In the linear television world, for a truly national release, that leaves PBS and its affiliated public television stations as “the only game in town.”
+In the linear television world, for a truly national release, that leaves PBS and its affiliated public television stations as “the only game in town” for documentary and educational content.
 Alas, as a general rule, PBS member stations themselves don’t pay license fees for content (although many still produce content of local or regional interest).
 In recent years, station operating and programming budgets have been slashed.
 Content and scheduling decisions have been "outsourced.”
 On the national level, the Public Broadcasting Service (PBS) itself generally reserves its content production and acquisition budgets for specific programming initiatives.

 Aside from these strands, PBS-member stations get most of their programming for “free,” (aka “fully-underwritten”) because, they are, after all, providing the viewers (and the PBS audience demographic is outstanding, if a bit older).
 But of course, nothing in life is free.
 So it is left to independent producers to organize financing for their projects on their own.
 Many programs and series are presented and exchanged within the system by public television stations themselves; many more come from independent producers and distributors.

 Janson Media is one such independent distributor.
 Our PTS division manages national public television syndication campaigns, acting as a Presenter (similar to a Presenting Station) or a Distributor (terms that are somewhat interchangeable).
 These campaigns must be managed effectively on many levels — creative, legal, and technical – as well as from a “marketing” standpoint, as PBS program executives must be convinced to add a program to their schedule (and replace another), and to find an effective time slot for it.
 In the commercial syndication world, this is called “clearing markets.”